ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 #### WebSocket Compression

-Per message compression extensions are supported by Ballerina WebSocket module and by default enabled for both WebSocket client and the server.
-Compression can be enabled or disabled by setting the `webSocketCompressionEnabled` to `true` or `false` in `ClientConfiguration` and `ListenerConfiguration`.
+Per message compression extensions are supported by the Ballerina `websocket` module and this is enabled by default for both the WebSocket client and the server.
+Compression can be enabled or disabled by setting the `webSocketCompressionEnabled` to `true` or `false` in the `ClientConfiguration` and `ListenerConfiguration`.
 Once the compression is successfully negotiated, receiving compressed messages will be automatically decompressed when reading.

 #### Origin Considerations

-The `Origin` header can be used to differentiate between WebSocket connections from different hosts, or between those made from a browser and some other kind of network client.
+The `Origin` header can be used to differentiate between WebSocket connections from different hosts or between those made from a browser and some other kind of network client.
 It is recommended to validate this `Origin` header before accepting the WebSocket upgrade.
 ```ballerina
 import ballerina/http;
 import ballerina/websocket;